Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 # Contributors
 {:numbered="false"}

-This specification is heavily based on the SRT Protocol Technical Overview written by Jean Dube and Steve Matthews.
+This specification is heavily based on the SRT Protocol Technical Overview {{SRTTO}}
+written by Jean Dube and Steve Matthews.

 In alphabetical order, the contributors to the pre-IETF SRT project and